 With cruising being put on hold for so long, everyone – both passengers and crew – is so happy to be back out there sailing again, which gives it a really special atmosphere.
 The crew seem genuinely happy to be back at work and meeting people from around the world again, and smaller guest numbers mean it’s easier to chat with them.

 Children are welcome on board, but the focus on luxury rather than high-adrenaline features like waterslides and climbing walls means Celebrity isn’t the the most family-focused cruise line.
-They do have a Camp at Sea kids club though with activities from toddlers to teens.
-And as Celebrity Apex’s ‘godmother’ is Reshma Saujani, founder of Girls Who Code, there’s extra focus on science, engineering and technology in the activities available.
+They do have a Camp at Sea kids club with activities from toddlers to teens.
+And as Celebrity Apex’s ‘godmother’ is Reshma Saujani, founder of Girls Who Code, there’s a focus on science, engineering and technology in the activities.

 How sustainable is Celebrity Apex?